 Addiction is a chronic, progressive illness that can be fatal if left untreated.
 Most individuals that suffer from addiction and substance use disorder know they are in need of help and that their lives are out of control and fairly unmanageable way before they ever begin searching for help.
 One of the reasons that people delay or put off getting help to overcome their addiction is fear.
 Fear that they don’t know what recovery looks like.
 Fear of living without drugs and alcohol because the substances do something for them that they don’t believe they can live without.
 Fear of how others will see them because of their addiction and fear of the stigma of addiction.
+This is especially true for heroin addiction.

 For many people that suffering from heroin addiction or addiction, dependency, or misuse of dangerous opioids and opioid prescription medication, there is also the overriding fear of withdrawal.
 Opioids are powerful narcotics that when, once addicted to or having created a physical dependency on, cause painful physical withdrawal symptoms and mental and emotional discomfort.
 The fear of withdrawals and the fear of detox can keep people using drugs and misusing substances like heroin and other opioids for many years.